About This Site

 How do you keep your data updated?

-There are different release cycles for different kinds of federal data (see this, for example).
+There are different release cycles for different kinds of federal data.
 We update the major data sets annually, but in between, we’re constantly monitoring the links on our site to detect things like university name changes and closures.
 Tip: if you want to see how up-to-date a college directory website is, check for some of the more recent name changes on a list like this.

 How come some of the states you list don’t have ANY schools ranked?